This post may contain affiliate links. Read the full disclosure here.

 You might also like: My Favorite Tips for Flat Tummy After Pregnancy

-There are some things that really don’t work when it comes to healing the mommy tummy.
-I want to list these quick first, so we can get to what really works.
+There are some things that really don’t work when it comes to healing the mommy’s tummy.
+I want to list these quickly first to get to what really works.

-If you think the mommy pooch is going to shred away by just hitting the elyptical or running a lot, that won’t work.
-Exercise is an important step to getting healthy and fit again after baby, BUT it is not your first choice to healing the mommy tummy.
+If you think the mommy pooch is going to shred away by just hitting the elliptical or running a lot, that won’t work.
+Exercise is an important step to getting healthy and fit again after the baby, BUT it is not your first choice to heal the mommy’s tummy.

 These will not heal the inner stretching and trauma that has happened during pregnancy.
 The only accomplishment of your ab workout is to strengthen your outer abdominals.
 To heal the mommy pooch, you need to work in the inner core and pelvic floor.